* Monday U.S. holiday pulls WTI's Friday gain into Tuesday

 * Firmer dollar dents international Brent crude

-* Overall markets well supported by ongoing OPEC production cuts
+* Overall markets well supported by OPEC production cuts (Updates prices, adds comment)

-LONDON, Feb 20 (Reuters) - Brent crude oil prices fell on Tuesday, pulled down by a stronger dollar and a bout of profit-taking, while U.S. futures gained, bringing the discount between the two key futures contracts to a six-month low.
+LONDON, Feb 20 (Reuters) - Brent oil prices fell on Tuesday, under pressure from a stronger dollar and a bout of profit-taking, while U.S. futures held steady, bringing the discount between the two key futures contracts to a six-month low.

-Brent crude futures fell 73 cents from Monday's close to $64.94 a barrel by 1017 GMT, while U.S. West Texas Intermediate (WTI) crude futures were up 20 cents from their last close on Friday at $61.88 a barrel.
+Brent crude futures were down 65 cents from Monday's close at $65.02 a barrel by 1509 GMT, while U.S. West Texas Intermediate (WTI) crude futures were up 2 cents from their last close on Friday to $61.70 a barrel.

-Reduced supply from Canada to the United States caused by pipeline reductions were supporting WTI, traders said .
+Reduced supply from Canada to the United States caused by pipeline reductions was supporting WTI, traders said .

 Logistical constraints in the United States have even caused prices for regional grades to diverge.